Deprenyl – The Versatile Antiaging Smart Drug

 This product features in the

-This product is associated with the following health conditionsADHD/ADD Age Related Mental Decline Alzheimer’s disease Anabolic Animal Use Blood Disorders Cardiovascular Chronic fatigue syndrome Cognitive Concentration Dementia Depression Energy Improvement Erectile dysfunction Excitotoxins (reduction) Focus Growth Hormone (improvement) Heart, arterial & blood HGH (Human Growth Hormone) Human Growth Hormone Learning Libido Longevity Enhancement (significant lifespan increases seen in animal studies) Mental Stimulants Mitochondrial Support Parkinson’s disease Pets Senile dementia Sex (Libido) Sports Well-being
+This product is associated with the following health conditionsADHD/ADD Age Related Mental Decline Alzheimer’s Disease Anabolic Blood Disorders Cardiovascular Conditions Chronic fatigue syndrome Cognitive Concentration Conditions in Animals Dementia Depression Energy Improvement Erectile dysfunction Excitotoxins (reduction) Growth Hormone (improvement) Heart, arterial & blood health conditions HGH (Human Growth Hormone) Human Growth Hormone Learning Disorders Libido Longevity Enhancement Loss of Focus Mental Stimulants Mitochondrial Support Parkinson’s disease Pets Senile dementia Sex (Libido) Sports Well-being

 Deprenyl / Selegiline sustains the availability of dopamine in our brains as we age which helps us maintain youthful cognitive functions.
 Deprenyl is a nootropic acts as a nerve and brain cell protector; this powerful ‘smart drug’ is approved for use in the treatment of Parkinson’s but is also used ‘off label’ for many other conditions including Alzheimer’s disease (AD), depression and multiple sclerosis.